Skip to search results

 Where in the boat do you want to sit?

-Sit-in kayaks move fast, track straight and have covered cargo compartments.
+- Sit-in kayaks move fast, track straight with covered cargo compartments.
 Good for paddling to a destination and in cooler conditions.

-Sit-on-top kayaks are easy to get on, self-draining and less claustrophobic, but best for easy flowing waters and warmer conditions.
+- Sit-on-top kayaks are easy to get on, self-draining and less confining.
+Best for easy flowing waters and warmer conditions.

 What category of kayak is best for you?